Countries agree historic oceans treaty to protect the high seas | KRDO

 By Laura Paddison, CNN

-Nearly 200 countries have agreed to a legally-binding treaty to protect marine life in international waters, which cover more than half of the planet’s surface, but have long been essentially lawless.
+Nearly 200 countries have agreed to a legally-binding treaty to protect marine life in international waters, which cover around half of the planet’s surface, but have long been essentially lawless.

 The agreement was signed on Saturday evening after two weeks of negotiations at the United Nations headquarters in New York ended in a mammoth final session of more than 36 hours — but it has been two decades in the making.